 Stock Advisor vs. Zacks Premium: Stock Picks

 Both Zacks Premium and Motley Fool Stock Advisor are intended to help investors choose better stocks.
-Both services are geared towards helping investors find stocks that will outperform the market.
-That said, they go about this in different ways.
+Both services are geared towards a mix of beginner and advanced investors, rather than one or the other.
+However, they go about making stock recommendations in different ways.

 The investing style behind the Focus List in Zacks Premium mimics the style behind all Stock Advisor picks.
 But, the meat of Zacks Premium is the #1 Rank List, which operates using an entirely different stock-picking strategy.